Skip to contents

 af

 Logical.
 Is `x` categorical?
-I.e., include in formula as `as.factor(x)`. default=FALSE
+I.e., include in formula like `haven::as_factor(x)`.
+To use base R `as.factor()` instead set option "af_base" to TRUE default=FALSE

 note